George-McNamara-Gov/EpiNLPpb/README.md

 ## Dependencies

-All code is written in Python 3.10.9.
-The code depends on the following modules:
+All code is written in Python 3.13.3.
+Dependencies can be found in requirements.txt.

-- abc
-- collections
-- joblib
-- matplotlib
-- nltk
-- numpy
-- openpyxl
-- os
-- pandas
-- PyQt6
-- random
-- scipy
-- sklearn
-- sys
-- time
-- tracemalloc
-- typing
-- unittest

 Ensure that 'python' is set as a path variable or that the terminal being used is Anaconda PowerShell.